RMSCADA/unity-webrtc-fork-rmscada/README.md

 # MODIFIED VERSION

-This is a modified version of com.unity.webrtc with Android startup Vulkan hooks removed.
-Temporary fix for incompatibility between com.unity.webrtc and oculus SDK.
+This is a modified version of [com.unity.webrtc](https://github.com/Unity-Technologies/com.unity.webrtc) which fixes the Vulkan compatibility issue with the Oculus/OpenXR SDK.
+Also includes additional fixes from the repository owned by [kannan-xiao4](https://github.com/kannan-xiao4/com.unity.webrtc).

 Original readme follows.